marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 The psychological and social impacts of treating creative work as investment assets deserve greater attention.
 Public price information and transaction visibility create environments where creators' work and self-worth become subject to volatile market validation.
 The cultural implications of reducing diverse creative expression to investment vehicles require critical examination regarding whether financialization enhances or diminishes cultural production and appreciation.

-### Technological Determinism and Social Construction
+### E. Technological Determinism and Social Construction

 The analysis reveals tensions between technological determinist perspectives that view blockchain as inherently democratizing or transformative, and social constructivist perspectives recognizing that technology's impacts depend on implementation contexts, governance structures, and existing power relations.
 NFT advocates often emphasize technology's potential for creator empowerment and disintermediation while minimizing how existing inequalities, market dynamics, and platform power may constrain or redirect these potentials (Mackenzie & Bērziņa, 2021).